mostafaahmed97/message-queues/README.md

 and many others.

-## Message Queue
+## How it works

-A message queue generally consists of three parts:
+A message queue generally consists of the following parts:

 - **Event Producers**, processes that generate events
 - **Event Consumers**, processes that handle events